vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/074/04_pauraM_chiddhyudaprutaM.md

 <details><summary>Jamison Brereton</summary>

-For you two bring to life even Paura, who was swimming in the waters,  for the sake of “muchness” (paurá), o (you who are) “Muchness”
+For you two bring to life even Paura, who was swimming in the waters,  for the sake of “muchness” (paurá), o (you who are) “Muchness”
 itself,
 when him for captivity, like a lion in the track of deceit...
 </details>